mehulagg/gitlab/doc/development/integrations/secure.md

 reported for the same commit, except for `CWE` and `WASC`.

 NOTE: **Note:**
 Not all vulnerabilities have CVEs, and a CVE can be identified multiple times.
-As a result, the primary identifier `primary_identifier` is most stable and should be used to track vulnerabilities.
+As a result, a +CVE isn't a stable identifier and should not be assumed when tracking vulnerabilities.

 ### Location